VCD Unit 1 AOS 3

 What you will do

-This Area of study is a theory topic. you will learn about a wonderful period in history, from just after the end of World War Two until the end of the Nineteen Seventies.
+This Area of Study is a theory topic. you will learn about a wonderful period in history, from World War II until the end of the Nineteen Nineties.
 You will research these times and learn how design and aesthetics were influenced by social, cultural, contemporary and historical events and influences.

 You will learn and practice the skills of visual analysis setting you up for examination questions about audience, purpose, clients, the elements and principles of design and the materials, methods and media from which designs are made.

-You will work through a series of interesting practical investigation and written tasks and conclude by writing a detailed analysis of two visual communications from this period.
+You will work through a series of interesting practical investigation and written tasks and conclude by writing a detailed analysis of two a visual communication.

 A sample analysis is shown below.